GUIDE 2024

 • Experience in corporate or technical writing

-Online certifications are a great way to learn bankable skills such as grant writing.
+Online certifications are a great way to learn bankable skills for projects such as grant writing.
 However, they are best when paired with a Bachelor’s Degree.

 Grant Writer Roles and Responsibilities

-A significant part of a grant writer’s day includes writing and crafting the perfect proposal.
-When working for a grant writing service, the writer speaks with clients to better understand the organization’s mission.
-They make notes to help them find funding opportunities for their specific needs.
-Meetings like this usually take about 25% of the writer’s time.
+A significant part of a grant writer’s day includes writing and crafting the perfect grant proposals.
+When working on grant proposals for a grant writing service, the grant writer speaks with clients to better understand the organization’s mission and makes notes to help them find funding opportunities for their specific needs.
+Meetings like this usually take 25% of the grant writer’s time.

 Then comes research.
-In some cases, clients need grant money but don’t know about any funders or their policies.
-It becomes the writer’s responsibility to find them private or federal grants.
+Sometimes, clients need grant money but don’t know about any funders or their policies.
+It becomes the grant writer’s responsibility to find them private or federal grants.

-With all the relevant data, writers will start writing grants and formatting.
-The proposal writing process usually takes about 10%-15% of the writer’s time.
-Depending on the complexity, it might take a bit longer.
+With all the relevant data, a grant writer will start writing grants and formatting.
+The proposal writing process usually takes about 10%- 15% of the writer’s time, but depending on the complexity, it might take a bit longer.

-Lastly, grant writers will need to create custom illustrations, charts, and projections (with the client’s help) to make the proposal more relevant.
-The design takes up around 10% of the writer’s time.
+Lastly, grant writers must create custom illustrations, charts, and projections (with the client’s help) to make the proposal more relevant.
+The design takes up around 10% of the grant writer’s time.

-These proposals aren’t just targeted towards private funders but may also be public foundations.
-Federal grants are much more attractive but are highly competitive as well.
+These proposals aren’t just targeted towards private funders but may also be public foundations or charitable organizations.
+Federal grants are much more attractive and highly competitive.
 From healthcare to charity, animal care, research, and more, nonprofits and some businesses depend on grant writers and grant writing services.

 Do Grant Writers Focus on Quick Deliverables?

-On average, it takes about three weeks to a month to complete a well-structured and researched grant application.
+On average, completing a well-structured and researched grant application takes about three weeks to a month.
 If writers are freelancers or working part-time, the process becomes more complex and takes longer.

 However, some grant writing services and freelancers offer quick deliverables.